YoshuaNava/VisionPercepcion_USB2015/README.md

 **2.3) hough_horizon_search** (working): A novel algorithm for identifying the floor using the structure of the scene.

-**2.4) gps_sapienza** (working): Re-implementations of the original GPS algorithm by Michael Sapienza as a C++ library, using Modern OpenCV methods.
+**2.4) gps_sapienza** (working): Re-implementation of the original GPS algorithm by Michael Sapienza as a C++ library, using Modern OpenCV methods.

-**2.5) gps_sapienza_encapsulated** (in early stage of development): Re-implementations of the original GPS algorithm by Michael Sapienza, introducing genericity to image features generation and superpixels histogram comparison.
+**2.5) gps_sapienza_encapsulated** (in early stage of development): Re-implementation of the original GPS algorithm by Michael Sapienza, introducing genericity to image features generation and superpixels histogram comparison.